Prediction Sets and Conformal Inference with Interval Outcomes: Introduction

-When $Y$ is interval-valued and without parametric assumptions, we use recent developments on conformal inference to show formally that a particularly constructed predictive set $\tilde{C}_{n}$ has finite sample coverage property while also enjoying the asymptotic property of being consistent for the oracle prediction set under the partially identified true population distribution.
-Our conformal procedure designed when $Y$ is interval-valued in turn requires the definition of particular score functions to handle this interval censoring.
-This score is similar to ones used in the conformal literature but is here modified to handle censoring.
-In particular, the score function we use is negative when the constructed prediction set contains the interval outcomes, but is otherwise positive, and as a result accounts for both over- and under-coverage as in \cite{romano2019ConformalizedQuantile}.
+However, several questions and limitations surface when the outcome variable $Y$ is interval-censored.
+First, the definition of the oracle prediction set needs to be extended in partially identified models.
+We also note that although we can construct a valid prediction interval using quantile estimates, such intervals are not necessarily minimal in volume without assumptions on the shape of the distribution (such as the Gaussian assumption in the example above), and this approach is not applicable when the oracle prediction set consists of multiple disjoint intervals.
+Furthermore, a new conformity score is needed to accommodate interval-valued observations.
+Our method addresses these limitations and offers a complementary perspective on the distribution of outcomes beyond existing quantile-based methods.

-In order to obtain the proposed conformal prediction set, we first characterise the oracle prediction sets under interval censoring and provide a feasible optimisation problem that relates the oracle prediction sets to the conditional distribution of the observed upper and lower brackets, $(Y^L, Y^U)$.
-We use a kernel based conditional distribution function estimator as a basis for the construction of a consistent set estimator for the oracle prediction set.
-The oracle prediction set may be the union of a collection of disjoint intervals in cases for instance where the prediction density is multimodal.
-We provide an approach that allows for the set estimator to be a union of disjoint intervals with the prescribed coverage.
+We first define the oracle prediction sets under partial identification.
+We then characterise the oracle prediction sets under interval censoring via a feasible optimisation problem that relates the oracle prediction sets to the conditional distribution of the observed upper and lower brackets, $(Y^L, Y^U)$.
+We use a kernel-based conditional distribution function estimator as a basis for the construction of a consistent set estimator for the oracle prediction set.
+The oracle prediction set may be the union of disjoint intervals, for instance, when the prediction density is multimodal.
+We provide an approach that allows for the prediction set estimator to be a union of disjoint intervals with the prescribed coverage.
 In cases with a multimodal density, a union of intervals can have a smaller volume than one interval.
+We also allow for both random censoring with continuously distributed brackets and fixed censoring with discretely distributed brackets, such as those arising from ``unfolding brackets'' or specific survey schemes, see \cite{heeringa1995unfolding} and \cite{moore2001using}.
+See also the bracketing approach to outcomes using the Health and Retirement Survey in \cite{manski2002InferenceRegressions}.